 Lastly, the best thing we can do to ensure you remain safe is to make sure all festival attendees are as informed as possible.
-Again, I strongly advise against drug use at the festival but if that ship has already sailed please inform yourself by reading the Ottawa Public Health provided material below and check out the links.
+Again, we strongly advise against drug use at the festival but if that ship has already sailed please inform yourself by reading the Ottawa Public Health provided material below and check out the links.
 Also be sure to remain aware of your state of intoxication, and do not hesitate to let festival staff, volunteers, security, or first aid know if you think you or someone else may be displaying signs of overdose.

 The following information comes directly from Ottawa Public Health:

 The Ottawa Overdose Prevention and Response Task Force (Task Force) is reminding residents to party safely while celebrating throughout the summer festival season.
 The Task Force advises that overdoses, whether from drugs, alcohol or a combination of both, are preventable.
 There is also an increased risk of alcohol and drug-facilitated sexual assaults at large events.